Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The radiologist will use CT (computed tomography), MRI, X-ray, or ultrasound images as a guide.
 He or she will put a thin, hollow needle through the skin.
 He or she will guide it to the area where the biopsy is to be done.

 The needle is used to take a sample of tissue or fluid from the area.
 The needle is then taken out.
-The sample is sent to the pathologist.
-He or she will look for cells that aren't normal.
+The sample is sent to a lab.
+It will be checked for cells that aren't normal.

-Possible risks and complications of the procedure include:
+Possible risks and complications of an image-guided biopsy include:

 Bruising or bleeding at the place where the needle was put in